mariano/disque-php/README.md

 A PHP library for the very promising [disque](https://github.com/antirez/disque) distributed job queue.
 Features:

+* Support for both PHP (5.5+) and HHVM
+* No dependencies: Fast connection to Disque out-of-the-box
 * Support for multi-node connection
-* Zero external dependencies: Fast connection to Disque out-of-the-box
-* Allow for existing Redis clients to be used for connection
-* Allow extending the list of Disque commands supported
-* Support for both PHP (5.5+) and HHVM
+* Connect to Disque with the built-in connection, or reutilize your existing Redis client (such as [predis](https://github.com/nrk/predis))
+* Supporting all current Disque commands, and allows you to easily implement support for custom commands
-* Fully unit tested (getting there!)
+* Fully unit tested
-* Smart node connection algorithm when fetching jobs

-This package supports PHP 5.5+, and HHVM.
-Out of the box it has no library requirements.
-However existing Redis libraries (such as [predis](https://github.com/nrk/predis)) can be used as an alternative method of connection.

 ## Installation